Medical expert of the article

 |

-Propeptide of human type I collagen (blood) |
+Human collagen type I propeptide (blood) |

 Acid phosphatase (blood) |

-Determination of biochemical markers of bone metabolism is important not only for characterizing bone metabolism, but also for choosing a drug that increases bone mineral density, monitoring the effectiveness of therapy, optimal prevention of osteoporosis.
+Determination of biochemical markers of bone metabolism is important not only for characterizing bone metabolism, but also for choosing a drug that increases bone mineral density, monitoring the effectiveness of therapy, and optimal prevention of osteoporosis.

-Instrumental diagnosis of osteoporosis in children
+Instrumental diagnostics of osteoporosis in children

-- thinning and increased contrast of the end plates;
+- thinning and increased contrast of the endplates;

-Both criteria (Z- and T-) are expressed in numbers with the signs (+) or (-).
+Both criteria (Z- and T-) are expressed in numbers with signs (+) or (-).
 The value of sigma from -1 to -2.5 is interpreted as osteopenia, which requires mandatory preventive treatment and monitoring, since there is a real risk of fractures.

-T-score or T-test |
+T-score or T-criterion |

 Diagnosis |